[wpforms id="406" title="false" description="false"]

 10. Shop at the Outlets

-Lancaster is also known for there outlet shopping.
+Lancaster is also known for outlet shopping.
 They have two major outlet centers, Tanger Center Outlets and Rockvale Outlets located on Route 30.

 Both outlets are open 7 days a week with hours varying depending on the season.